 Design rules for dynamic organization design: the contribution of computational modeling

-R. M. Burton and B. Obel, “Design rules for dynamic organization design: the contribution of computational modeling,” in Handbook of economic organization, A. Grandori, Ed., Edward elgar publishing, 2013, p.
+R. M. Burton and B. Obel, “Design rules for dynamic organization design: the contribution of computational modeling,” in Handbook of economic organization, United Kingdom: Edward elgar publishing, 2013, p.
 223–244.

 Abstract